sboggsEHL/Mail_Machine/memory-bank/techContext.md

 ## Technologies Used
 - **PostgreSQL**: Primary database system for storing all property and mailing data
 - **SQL**: Used extensively for database queries, functions, triggers, and views
-- **PropertyRadar API**: Source for property data and refinance opportunity identification
+- **PropertyRadar API**: Primary source for property data and refinance opportunity identification
 - **PL/pgSQL**: PostgreSQL's procedural language for stored procedures and functions
 - **Cron Jobs**: For scheduling maintenance tasks like materialized view refreshes and data archival